 Shop the Men's Patagonia Wind Shield PantsShop the Women's Patagonia Wind Shield Pants

-When it comes to running in the cold, it’s important to have an insulated jacket you can trust to keep you warm.
-The Montane Fireball Nano Hooded Jacket provides the right balance of warmth, breathability, and light weight to make it our go-to jacket when things get cold.
-With body-mapped insulation, this jacket provides the warmth around the core where you need it, and sheds heat in other areas.
-The recycled Dynamic Eco insulation is environmentally friendly and quite warm for synthetic insulation.
+When running in the cold, it’s important to have an insulated jacket you can trust to keep you warm.
+The Montane Fireball Nano Hooded Jacket provides the right balance of warmth, breathability, and light weight, making it our go-to jacket when the weather gets cold.

 We found that this jacket ran a bit smaller than many others, so if you’re in between sizes, it’s worth sizing up.